Prothrombin Time (PT) & INR

 The coagulation cascade divided into extrinsic and intrinsic pathways where prothrombin time (PT) and activated partial thromboplastin time (aPTT) are involved

-Image depicting a schematic view of the prothrombin time (PT) assay process, highlighting the key steps involved in measuring the extrinsic coagulation pathway
+Image depicting a schematic view of the prothrombin time (PT) test process, highlighting the key steps involved in measuring the extrinsic coagulation pathway

 Materials